the methodological and reporting quality of scoping reviews in China: A scoping review

 Description

-Background: Scoping review can assemble knowledge synthesis for emerging evidence, gives a comprehensive overview of the context and has the potential to influence policy and practice developments.
+Background: Scoping review can assemble knowledge synthesis for emerging evidence, gives a comprehensive overview of the context, and has the potential to influence policy and practice developments.
 It is increasingly being utilized in China.

 Objectives: The purpose of this scoping review is to provide an overview of scoping reviews conducted by Chinese authors within the last decades.

 Methods: We searched scoping reviews published by Chinese authors in nine databases and six grey literature databases.
-We developed pre-defined forms to select reviews and abstract data.
+We developed predefined forms to select reviews and abstract data.
 Reporting quality was assessed by the Preferred Reporting Items for PRISMA-ScR checklist.
 We conducted a quantitative analysis of the scoping review conduct and a qualitative analysis of the research scope.
 Chi-square and Wilcoxon rank-sum tests were used to compare methodological issues and reporting quality in English-reported and Chinese-reported reviews.

 Conclusions: The number of scoping reviews conducted by Chinese authors each year is significantly increasing since 2018.
 Research topics are diverse; however, the reporting quality is unsatisfactory.
 Overall, scoping reviews conducted by Chinese authors need more standardization.